Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 All members of the campus community also are governed by law, regulations, and ordinances established by the state and local municipalities, and will be held accountable by law enforcement representatives of those entities for any illegal activity.
 It is the responsibility of all campus members to be aware of these laws.
 The dispensing, selling, or supplying of drugs or alcoholic beverages to a person under 21 years old is prohibited.

-Any person taking prescription drugs or over-the-counter medication is personally responsible for ensuring that, while taking such drugs or medications, they are not a safety risk to themselves and others while on KHSC-KansasCOM property; while driving a KansasCOM or privately-owned vehicle; or while otherwise engaged in KHSC-KansasCOM business.
+Any person taking prescription drugs or over-the-counter medication is personally responsible for ensuring that, while taking such drugs or medications, they are not a safety risk to themselves and others while on KHSU-KansasCOM property; while driving a KansasCOM or privately-owned vehicle; or while otherwise engaged in KHSU-KansasCOM business.
 It is illegal to misuse prescription medication, e.g., continue to use medication when the prescription is no longer valid, use prescribed drugs contrary to the prescription, and give or sell prescribed drugs to another person.
-Misusing prescription drugs can result in disciplinary action at KHSC-KansasCOM and, potentially, a criminal conviction with jail time.
+Misusing prescription drugs can result in disciplinary action at KHSU-KansasCOM and, potentially, a criminal conviction with jail time.

 Drug and Alcohol Abuse Prevention Strategies

-KHSC-KansasCOM uses evidence-based strategic interventions, collaboration, innovation, and the incorporation of wellness programs to reduce harmful consequences of alcohol and other drug use.
+KHSU-KansasCOM uses evidence-based strategic interventions, collaboration, innovation, and the incorporation of wellness programs to reduce harmful consequences of alcohol and other drug use.
 Strategies include:

 • Providing education and awareness activities.